Professor of English Language and Literature

-She teaches Postcolonial Literature in English from South Asia, Africa, and the Caribbean, Writing of the British Empire, 19th-20th century British literature, and Contemporary Literary Theory.
-She has also co-taught SWG 150, Introduction to the Study of Women and Gender.
-Her courses currently cross-listed in SWG include ENG 246, South Asian English Literatures, ENG 277, Postcolonial Women Writers, PRS 319 South Asians in Britain and America, and ENG 334, Servants in Literature and Film, which will examine intersectional relations of intimacy (sexual and otherwise) between employers and domestic servants in the context of the home, and negotiations across divisions of race, class and gender.
+She teaches Postcolonial Literature in English from South Asia, Africa, and the Caribbean, 19th-20th century literature of the British Empire, and Contemporary Literary Theory.
+As needed, she also co-teaches SWG 150, Introduction to the Study of Women and Gender.
+Her courses currently cross-listed in SWG include ENG 241 The Empire Writes Back: Postcolonial Literatures, ENG 277, Postcolonial Women Writers, PRS 319 South Asians in Britain and America, and ENG 334, Servants in Literature and Film, and a First Year Seminar, Love Stories.

 Her first book, Making Words Matter: The Agency of Colonial and Postcolonial Literature (Ohio University Press, 2009), focused on the work of Rudyard Kipling, E. M. Forster and Salman Rushdie, and examines how, in the context of colonization, an anxiety about their own agency shapes colonial and postcolonial narratives, and why that anxiety is manifested through the imagining of the text as a human body.
-She has also published various essays in scholarly journals such as English Literary History, Modern Fiction Studies, Literature Interpretation Theory, Twentieth-Century Literature and Meridians: Feminism, Race, Transnationalism, on women writers like writers like Jhumpa Lahiri and Bapsi Sidhwa.
-Works in progress include a book project on domestic servitude in contemporary postcolonial and transnational literature.
+She has also published various essays in scholarly journals such as English Literary History, Modern Fiction Studies, Literature Interpretation Theory, Twentieth-Century Literature, ARIEL, and Meridians: Feminism, Race, Transnationalism, on women writers like Jhumpa Lahiri, Bapsi Sidhwa, and Zeenuth Futehally.
+An article on black servants in Jean Rhys' Wide Sargasso Sea is forthcoming in Modernism/Modernity.
+She is currently working on a book project on domestic servitude in contemporary postcolonial and transnational literature.